IBM/varnish-operator/docs/vcl-configuration.md

 The file is considered templated if it's in the ConfigMap and the data entry key ends with `.tmpl` extension.

-Here's an example of a ConfigMap containing a templated file for defining backends (`backends.vcl.tmpl`) and a static file that has the rest of the VCL configuration (`main.vcl`):
+Here's an example of a ConfigMap containing a templated file for defining backends (`backends.vcl.tmpl`) and a static file that has the rest of the VCL configuration (`entrypoint.vcl`):

 ```yaml
 apiVersion: v1